Jean28518/linux-guides/erpnext-with-docker/readme.md

 ## Update

+- Start with the update of the test instance
 - Update the tag of all images in `pwd.yml` to the latest one.
-(In vim you can do this with the command: `:%s/OLDTAG/NEWTAG/gc`
+(In vim you can do this with the command: `:%s/OLDTAG/NEWTAG/gc`)
 ```bash
 docker-compose -f pwd.yml up -d
 ```